bstudtma/jump-point/README.md

 # JumpPoint

-JumpPoint is a Windows application that allows users to quickly access their shortcuts using a system tray icon and a global hotkey (ALT + SPACE).
-The application hides itself when it loses focus and does not appear in the taskbar.
+JumpPoint is a Windows application that allows users to quickly access their shortcuts using a global hotkey (ALT + SPACE).

 ## Features